 I would like to introduce myself.
 My name is Alicia Dallago, I was born in Buenos Aires, Argentina and moved to the United States in1977.
-Having fell in love with photography and after becoming an American Citizen I opened a photography studio in Pittsburgh, PA.
+Having fell in love with photography, and after becoming an American Citizen, I opened a photography studio in Pittsburgh, PA.

-Knowing that without an education in Photography I would not be successful, I earned the top credentials in my field: the degrees of Master Photographer and Photographic Craftsman.
+Knowing that without an education in Photography I would not be successful, I studied under the best photographers in the world earning the top credentials in my field: the degrees of Master Photographer and Photographic Craftsman.

 The Pittsburgh Symphony Orchestra commissioned me to create portraits of their musicians and UPMC Passavant used my portraits of children in their “Shhh Campaign” For years my work has been featured on the covers of several magazines.
 I had the honor of have been invited to be a speaker about children portraiture at the Professional Photographers of America International Convention.

-My personal philosophy is to give back to my community, having raised over $100,000 to benefit Pittsburgh causes.
+My personal philosophy is to give back to my community, having raised over $200,000 to benefit Pittsburgh causes.
 Through my studio I created a scholarship for victims of domestic violence and I am very proud to acknowledge that 16 women graduated from college with my scholarship.

 I have been a member of the Board of Directors of North Hills Community Outreach, Pittsburgh North Regional Chamber, Zonta and Crisis Center North and Board President of the last organization.

-For my involvement in the community, I have received several awards, was recognized as one of Pennsylvania’s 50 Top Business Women, received two Congratulatory Citations from the Pennsylvania Senate and I am a recipient of the prestigious Athena Award.
+For my involvement in the community, I have received several awards, was recognized as one of Pennsylvania’s 50 Top Business Women, received two Congratulatory Citations from the Pennsylvania Senate and I am a recipient of the prestigious International Athena Award.